 We are a family in Knoxville, TN.
-We currently have 5 whippets, ranging in age from 15 years to two years old.
 Cinnamon was our first and came to us at 2 years old.
-She is an AKC field champion and one of the sweetest dogs you’ll ever meet.
+She is an AKC field champion and was one of the sweetest dogs you’ll ever meet.
+Old age finally caught up to her and we lost her a couple weeks before her 16th birthday.
 She got us hooked on the breed.
 Dottie is from Cinnamon’s only litter.She is an AKC Dual champion, AKC Master Courser and ASFA Field Champion.
 Chroma is our third generation girl, Dottie’s puppy and is an AKC Dual Champion, and loves to dock dive.
 Helga, our 4th generation is my first bred by champion and wonderful lure courser and CWA straight racer.
 She won the AWC Willow award for her therapy dog work.
 She visits Children’s hospital weekly.
 Out of Chroma’s first litter, there is one Dual Champion(Tanner) who is also an ASFA Fch .
 Cherie, who is his sister is also an ASFA and AKC FC.
 Minnie is from Chroma’s second litter and she finished with 2 5pt majors and 2 3point major at 14 months old and very limited showing, handled by me who is also 3pts from her DC!
 Chroma and Minnie are also excellent dock divers.

 Our goals are to have healthy, happy, pleasant to live with whippets.
 We value a dog who loves to chase the lure and excels in the show ring too.
 Most importantly, we value a dog who is wonderful to live with and can be taken anywhere.